MicrosoftDocs/well-architected/well-architected/security/design-management-groups.md

 Management groups can manage resources across multiple subscriptions consistently and efficiently.
 However, due to its flexibility, your design can become complex and compromise security and operations.

 > [!NOTE]
 > Management groups could be defined as part of the workload architecture.
 More commonly, centralized teams use management groups to consistently apply governance and segmentation strategies across multiple workloads.
-If a centralized team is responsible for design and operations of your management groups, consult the Cloud Adoption Framework's [Azure Landing Zones guidance](/azure/cloud-adoption-framework/ready/landing-zone/).
-The [Resource organization design area](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org) outlines the best practice recommendations and considerations for segmentation through management groups, subscriptions, and application landing zones.
+If a centralized team is responsible for design and operations of your management groups, reference Cloud Adoption Framework's [Azure landing zones](/azure/cloud-adoption-framework/ready/landing-zone/).
+The [Resource organization](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org) design area outlines the best practice recommendations and considerations for segmentation through management groups, subscriptions, and application landing zones.

 ## Support your segmentation strategy with management groups